HBS-Urosystem/urosystem.com/cms/blocks/shop/shop-5pcs.en.md

     lang: en
     t-itle: September is IC Awareness Month
     subhead: Get a 50% discount on the UroDapter®
-    text: "Purchase our revolutionary UroDapter® device with a 50% discount available until September 30, 2025!
-Get the 10-pack for a price of €75 instead of €150 using the \"SEPTEMBER\" coupon code at checkout."
+    text: "Purchase our revolutionary UroDapter® device with a 50% discount available until September 30, 2025.
+Get the 10-pack for a price of €75 instead of €150!"
     button: Shop now
     product: "5983114002592"
   - type: grid